zinj0/zinj0/README.md

 - I love theater, cinema and carpentry!
 So because of that I also work on shows and performances.
 - Recently my interest has shifted towards graphic design and interfaces, so right now I study JavaScript, React and UX design.
 - Besides, I'm really into linguistics, I'm fluent in english, portuguease, spanish and french.
-- Also, my hobbies are mainly cooking (bakery!), chess (sicilian ftw) and playing pool.
+- Also, my hobbies are mainly cooking (bakery!) and chess (sicilian ftw).
 So contact me if you have any questions!
 - https://www.instagram.com/gupoester/
 - gupoester@gmail.com